 Up and at ’em on Saturday.
 The season will determine the agenda for today.
 If it is anytime from May through October, you’ll want to amble through the TD Saturday Market with its fresh pastries, flowers, vegetables, fruits and wonderful handcrafted goods.
 If you aren’t yet caffeinated, stroll up to Methodical Coffee for the serious handcrafted coffee experience.
 For the quirky, hometown coffeehouse vibe, head to Coffee Underground.

-For a full breakfast, cross ONE City Plaza at Main and Coffee streets, look left and dive into Caviar & Bananas.
-Delicious, fresh and the ideal place to order your avocado and toast, grab a table on the plaza on a glorious Saturday morning and watch the stream of locals and visitors.
+For a full breakfast, cross ONE City Plaza at Main and Coffee Streets, look left and dive into Tupelo Honey.
+Delicious, fresh, and the ideal place to order scratch-made buttermilk biscuits and homemade blueberry compote, grab a table on the plaza (informally known to locals as Restaurant Alley) on a glorious Saturday morning and watch the stream of locals and visitors.

 After breakfast, shop your way back down Main Street through galleries, boutiques and stores including Mast General Store, O.P.
 Taylor’s toys and Southern Tide clothing.
 As you walk, keep your eyes open for Mice on Main.
 Nine true-to-life-sized bronze mice are tucked along Main Street from the Westin Poinsett to the Hyatt Regency.

 By now, you’ve noticed the number of bicycles in town.
-One of our family’s favorite places is actually a 21-mile greenway that runs right through downtown and is exclusively for non-motorized use: the Greenville Health System (GHS) Swamp Rabbit Trail.
+One of our family’s favorite places is actually a 22-mile greenway that runs right through downtown and is exclusively for non-motorized use: the Prisma Health Swamp Rabbit Trail.
 It’s full of runners, walkers and cyclists of all levels.
 If you don’t have a bike, no worries.
 You can rent bikes all over town or head out on foot.
 However you get on the trail, jump on now because you’re going to have lunch at one of my favorite spots: Swamp Rabbit Cafe and Grocery.

 You’ll scarcely work up a sweat before you encounter Swamp Rabbit Cafe and Grocery (and bakery, pizza restaurant, butchery, family gathering spot and food hub) at mile marker 31.3.
 All the food in the cafe and grocery store are locally sourced and super fresh.
 Especially on Saturdays, the place feels like a family hub.
 Children swarm the playground, strangers share long tables outside for wood-fired pizzas and craft beers, and customers take home fresh fruits, veggies, sourdough bread, cheese and hormone-free local beef.
 I cannot say enough about the red lentil soup served with a side of house-made sourdough bread.
 Especially in winter, it will warm the cockles of your heart—whatever those are.